physik932/code-sample/README.md

  and JAR to upload to Amazon.

 ### Using Amazon's Elastic Beanstalk and Route 53
-I was able to set up an Elastic Beanstalk instance for a web application using a single docker image.
+I was able to set up an Elastic Beanstalk instance for a web application using a single Docker image.
 I found the documentation provided by Amazon really helpful in wiring all this together.
 For my own fun, I used Route 53 to set up a Hosted Zone and an _A Record_ to a subdomain I own, `motd.rishi-sheth.com`.
 Route 53 allowed me to tie this subdomain to my Elastic Beanstalk instance with one step.